A Focus on Vegetables and Fruit

 Bulk Produce Program*

-We have worked with Winnipeg Foodshare Co-op to offer a Bulk Produce Program to schools and community spaces in specific areas of Winnipeg.
+In recent years, we worked with Winnipeg Foodshare Co-op to offer a Bulk Produce Program to schools and community spaces in specific areas of Winnipeg.
 Participants in the program could buy high quality, affordable vegetables and fruit in bulk amounts and receive free delivery from Winnipeg Foodshare.
 This exciting program began operations in the fall of 2014.
 This program was also supported by the Manitoba Alternative Food Research Alliance.
-To learn more, take a look at our Bulk Produce Program Quick Info sheet.

 - To reduce financial, labour, and time inputs for nutrition programs